-Future of Fish Feed (F3) is a collaborative effort between NGOs, researchers, and private partnerships to accelerate the commercialization of innovative, alternative aquaculture feed ingredients to replace wild-caught fish.
-Past feeds have relied on wild-caught fish, which is unsustainable since wild caught stocks are declining.
+Future of Fish Feed (F3) is a collaborative effort between NGOs, researchers, and private partnerships to accelerate the commercialization of innovative, substitute aquaculture feed ingredients to replace wild-caught fish.
+Reliance on wild-caught fish is unsustainable since their populations are declining.

 We have created a Forage Fish Savings Estimator to assist innovative ingredient companies, that can provide nutritionally equivalent replacements for fishmeal and fish oil, in calculating the number of forage fish saved.
-Based on our calculations, the first F3 contest saved 100 million+ fish.
-The second contest, to-date has saved over a billion+ fish.
+Based on our calculations, the first F3 contest saved approximately 350 million fish and the second contest saved over 2 billion fish.

 “Fishmeal alternatives continue to be developed, like algae, bacteria from methane production or microbial proteins from carbon dioxide sequestration.
 We are trying to turn plant-based ingredients into animal-based ingredients… The trick is to make plant meal behave like fishmeal, not to turn carnivores into herbivores.